 Economic Opportunities for Ghana

-The legalization of industrial cannabis cultivation could create significant economic opportunities for Ghana.
+The regulated licensing of low-THC cannabis cultivation could create significant economic opportunities for Ghana.
 Industrial hemp has become a rapidly growing sector in several countries due to its wide range of commercial uses and increasing global demand.

 Potential economic benefits include: